Chrome Managed Policies

 Kasm administrators may wish to have certain configurations be automatically set when launching new instances of Google Chrome in a Kasm Workspace.
 This guide will cover two different methods of achieving this.
 The first is to use the File Mapping feature to manage files in the Admin UI, that will be mapped to the inside of user containers.
 The second method is to create a custom Workspace Docker Image.

-See Chrome Policies for full documentation on what can managed in Chrome from managed policies.
+See Chrome Policies for full documentation on what can be managed in Chrome via managed policies.

 Video Tutorial